Challenging Ausangate Trek in Peru

 Can I hike independently the Ausangate Trek?

-Yes, you can do it, however we highly recommend join a group with a guide and travel company and avoid any issue during your trek.
+Yes, you can do it; however, we highly recommend joining a group with a guide and travel company and avoiding any issues during your trek.
 The remote nature of the trek, the challenge of navigating in high-altitude terrain, and the cultural sensitivities of the area make having a guide beneficial.

 • Warm clothing: Even in summer, temperatures can drop below freezing, especially at night.